 I know I’m not the only one.
-In the midst of all the dorm drop-off and video-chat-with-the-dog stories, I’m here.
-With two college students living at home.
-There are lots of good reasons for this — a really terrific program at a local college for one kid, two years of free community college from the state for both, and a chance to major in “I Changed My Mind” without going broke.
+Amid all the dorm drop-off and video-chat-with-the-dog stories, I’m here with two college students living at home.
+There are many good reasons for this — a terrific program at a local college for one kid, two years of free community college from the state for both, and a chance to major in “I Changed My Mind” without going broke.
 But it means they’re here, not away, and I have a front-row seat to their young adult lives.

 It’s a weird time.
-Everyone is legally an adult in my somewhat chaotic house.
+Everyone is legally an adult in my somewhat messy house.
 But my husband and I are still paying the bills and trying to have some semblance of order.
-I’m in my third year of at-home college students, and here’s what I’ve learned.
+I’m in my third year with an at-home college student, and here’s what I’ve learned.

 When my oldest started college, my youngest was still in high school, and I was still in full-on Mom mode.
-Trying to take care of everything — getting involved in class selection for my son, trying to help with registration, informational meetings on campus, exploring majors.
+I am trying to take care of everything — getting involved in class selection for my son, trying to help with registration, informational meetings on campus, and exploring majors.

 Mom, stop it.
 Just stop.